7 Local SEO Tips for Great Local Search Results

 Identifying the SEO techniques for auto dealer marketing that most effectively pull in local traffic is a moving target.

-Last year Google alone made over 500 changes to how they rank and index a business website on their search engine, and with their latest Hummingbird update that essentially rewrote their entire search engine, they are on a collision-course to best that number in 2013.
+Last year Google alone made over 500 changes to how they rank and index a business website on their search engine, and with their latest Hummingbird update that essentially rewrote their entire search engine, they were on a collision-course to best that number in 2013.
 Therefore it is very likely that some website changes you may have made a couple of years ago are now obsolete (if not downright banned), while new standards and best practices for local SEO may be absent from your website as well as your off-page assets like social media and business listings.

 So if you’ve thought that your online visibility seems to have crashed lately – you’re probably correct.